Azure/bicep-registry-modules/avm/res/insights/data-collection-rule/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
+Only one type of, and up to one managed identity is supported.

 - Required: No
 - Type: object